Best Practices for Merchants Using Wix Payments

 • If a physical product, receipts showing it was delivered and signed for are no-brainers for resolving disputes and stating your side of the "story".

-• If the refund request was received in first 7 days since its delivery, did you comply?
+• If the refund request was received in the first 7 days after its delivery, did you comply?

 Chargebacks